Durcon: Manufacturing

 Durcon Epoxy Resin worksurfaces are thermosets cured through three stages.
 By combining two reactive materials – monolithic epoxy resin and the curing agent – with a catalyst and heat, the resin and curing agent react to result in the branching of chains.
 As curing continues, molecular weight accelerates causing viscosity to increase.
 Eventually, the material changes from a viscous liquid to a solid gel.
 The material is then placed into a curing oven to increase durability and solidity.
 The final stage of curing results in completion of the cross-linking process at which the average molecule weight diverges to infinity.
 Thermosets like epoxy resin possess good dimensional stability, thermal stability and chemical resistance.

 Growth

 In 2011, Durcon moved all its U.S. operations to Taylor, resulting in an expansion of its facilities and 65 new jobs.
 "We went from learning there was a chance that we could lose 200 jobs to having a net gain of 65 jobs," Jason Ford, CEO of the Taylor Economic Development Corp. said.
 "We are incredibly excited to work with Durcon as it grows here."

-As of 2014, Durcon has invested more than $7.5 million in its Taylor facility.
-Durcon has increased its employees from 220 to 430, while still actively recruiting.
+In 2014, Durcon had invested more than $7.5 million in its Taylor facility.
+Durcon had increased its employees from 220 to 430, while still actively recruiting.

+As of December 2025, Durcon has expanded its operation by 32000 sqft.